FREQUENTLY ASKED QUESTIONS

 Do I need to pay the entire fee for CBI/Drug Ed classes up front?

 Will I receive a refund for scheduled classes that I fail to attend?

 No refunds will be issued for a class that an individual registers for and fails to cancel within 24 hours.
 Your payment will be forfeited.
 Only with a verifiable medical note, will a refund be considered.
 If you desire to re-register for a class, you must repay the total cost of the class you want to attend.

 How do I reschedule a class if I miss the first/second day of class?

-Clients who miss class must provide doctor's note and contact the office see if the excuse will be permissible.
+Clients who miss class must provide a doctor's note and contact the office to see if the excuse will be permissible.
 The doctor's note must convey dates consistent with inability to attend class.